it-at-m/dave/docs/src/index.md

 ## Deploy

-DAVe can be installed and operated via [helm chart](https://artifacthub.io/packages/helm/it-at-m/dave?modal=install).
+DAVe __should be__ installed and operated via [helm chart](https://artifacthub.io/packages/helm/it-at-m/dave?modal=install).
+But for a basic peek or development environments on what DAVe has to offer, we provide a [docker-compose file](docker-compose.md).